ESC101: Praxis I

 Assessments

 Overall, the course project consists of identifying and framing an engineering design opportunity to improve the lived experience of first-year EngSci students, and developing, prototyping, and verifying design concepts that address the opportunity.
-During the semester, you’ll work with your team on written reports and have an oral assessment for your team project, and you will also do an individual written analysis of your experience doing engineering design.
+During the semester, you’ll work with your team on written reports and have an oral assessment for your team project.
+You’ll also do an individual written analysis of your experience doing engineering design.
 Look at the How to Succeed section below for some advice on completing these.

 Midterms & Exams